ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.2.4 Activate/Deactivate/Decommission Machine [**[↑]**](#table-of-content)
 #### A. Activate Machine

-The System allows Zonal Admin to activate the machine, which are already deactivated due to any reasons.
+The system allows Zonal Admin to activate the machine, which are already deactivated due to any reasons.
 When the machine is created and approved, it is activated automatically.
 The Zonal Admin selects the machine then all the machines of that Zone are displayed.
 The Zonal Admin can select one deactivated machine or multiple deactivated machines at a time and selects Activate option.
 The system validates Zonal Admin’s privileges and activates the selected machine(s).
 On successful validation, the system provides a notification.

 #### B. Deactivate Machine

-The System allows Zonal Admin to deactivate the machine, which are already active.
+The system allows Zonal Admin to deactivate the machine, which are already active.
 The Zonal Admin selects the machine and the all the machine of that zone are displayed.
 The Zonal Admin can select one active machine or multiple active machines at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected machine(s), and the system provides a notification.

 #### C. Decommission  Machine